-Shoulder Pain is a common problem that can lead to chronic pain and functional impairment if left Shoulder 3untreated.
+Shoulder Pain is a common problem that can lead to chronic pain and functional impairment if left untreated.
 A common reason for shoulder pain is a condition called impingement syndrome.
 This syndrome is actually a continuum of separate anatomical injuries and the body’s reaction to these injuries.
 The risk of developing this syndrome increases as an individual ages.
 Although it may occur after an isolated injury it more commonly develops over time due to repeated micro trauma (small injuries.)

 The underlying problem is a narrowing of the space occupied by the rotator cuff tendon and bursa of the shoulder.
 This space is bordered by the humerus (bone of the upper arm) and the acromion (top bone of the shoulder girdle.)
 When this subacromial space decreases in size the rotator cuff tendon and the bursa may become pinched between these two bones when the arm is raised forward or to the side.
 This pinching or impingement causes severe pain and can lead to weakness.